 4 Practical lessons we can learn from Arese Ugwu

-Change your approach In finding a mentor
+Change your approach To finding a mentor

 Arese mentioned once that she met her mentor Ms. Tara Fela-Durotoye on an executive course in Abu Dhabi.
 Ms. Tara blocked her during the tea break and started asking her questions.
 She wanted to know why someone her age was on the course.